 Classification: historic town

 By 1900 Columbia acquired the name of East End, referring to it as the eastern edge of Cincinnati.
-Back then Columbia had several grocery stores, three hardware stores, two hotels, saloons, a bank, theater, a restaurant, drugstore, & many other small businesses.
+Back then Columbia had several grocery stores, 3 hardware stores, 2 hotels, several saloons, a bank, theater, a restaurant, drugstore, and many other small businesses.
 The former Little Miami Railroad was bought out by the Pennsylvania Railroad in 1870.
-They had a station built on Torrence Rd. off of Riverside Dr. in 1907.
-It closed in 1933 & what’s left of it still sits on the railroad tracks between Riverside Dr and Columbia Parkway.
+They had a station built on Torrence Rd off of Riverside Dr in 1907.
+It closed in 1933 and what’s left of it still sits on the railroad tracks between Riverside Dr and Columbia Parkway.

 The town had another post office from 1927 – 1957.

-The old site of the Columbia Baptist Church & cemetery is across from Lunken Airport with parking in a small gravel lot off of Wilmer Ave.
-There's a few historical markers for the original town of Columbia in the cemetery where most of the early settlers were buried.
+Columbia Baptist Church and Cemetery is across from Lunken Airport with parking in a small gravel lot off of Wilmer Ave.
+There are a few historical markers for the original site of Columbia in the cemetery where most of the early settlers were buried.
 A large column was built by the Baptist congregation in 1889 to commemorate their story.
 All four sides of the base of the column are engraved with info about them.
 In 1953 during the 150 year anniversary of Ohio’s statehood, a marker was placed at the front of the cemetery that tells the tale of Columbia’s early years.

 Dent, OH (Challensville) – (1843 – present former farming town partially abandoned over time)